Tim Grendell

 Timothy J. Grendell (born April 17, 1953) is a Republican judge on the Geauga County Court of Common Pleas.
 He was a member of the Ohio Senate from 2005 to 2011, and of the Ohio House of Representatives from 2000 until 2004.
 Timothy Grendell was appointed to the Geauga County Court of Common Pleas as the Juvenile and Probate judge in 2011 by then Governor John Kasich after leaving Columbus, OH.
 After seeking election again, running unopposed in 2020, he is currently Geauga County's elected judge.
+In November of 2025, Timothy Grendell received an 18-month suspension from the Ohio Supreme Court for violations of the Code of Judicial Conduct.

 Education and career

 Grendell received his JD from Case Western Reserve University School of Law and his LLM from the University of Virginia Law School.
-He was awarded a Bachelor’s Degree in History from John Carroll University and graduated from St. Ignatius High School.
+He was awarded a bachelor's degree in history from John Carroll University and graduated from St. Ignatius High School.
 Grendell served in the United States Army from 1978 to 1983, and was assigned to the Judge Advocate General (JAG) Office for the 2nd Armored Division at Fort Hood, Texas.